HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  7.0Mb
-      sub-directories of 1Mb or more:
-        data   2.2Mb
-        doc    4.4Mb
+    Packages required but not available:
+      'WGCNA', 'DESeq2', 'sva', 'ComplexHeatmap', 'ggnetwork',
+      'intergraph', 'ggpubr'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # biscuiteer